Consulate General of China, Houston

 The Consulate-General of the People's Republic of China in Houston was a diplomatic mission of China, headquartered at 3417 Montrose Boulevard in the Montrose neighborhood of Houston, Texas.
 It served eight states in the Southern United States: Texas, Oklahoma, Louisiana, Arkansas, Mississippi, Alabama, Georgia, and Florida, in addition to Puerto Rico.
 An earlier diplomatic mission had been established by the Republic of China government and was in existence by 1935.

 Opened in 1979 by the People's Republic of China, it was the first Chinese consulate general to be established in the United States.
-It was closed on July 24, 2006, and the last consul general was Hua Jinzhou, who had held the post since 2005.
+On July 24, 2020, the consulate was ordered to close by the United States government.

-In addition to the main consulate building it also maintained an education office in Midtown.
+In addition to the main consulate building, it also maintained an education office in Midtown.

 History

 Prior to the establishment of the People's Republic of China, a Chinese consulate was already present in Houston.
 The Republic of China, as of 1937, was represented by a vice-consul.
 The descendant of the ROC consulate still exists today, without diplomatic recognition, as the Taipei Economic and Cultural Office in Houston.

-The current PRC consulate was established in 1979 as the first PRC consulate in the United States, after the normalization of China–United States relations.
-In an agreement between U.S. President Jimmy Carter and Chinese Vice Premier Bo Yibo, China agreed to accept two U.S. consulates in Guangzhou and Shanghai, while Mainland China would open two consulates in Houston and San Francisco.
+The current PRC consulate was established in 1979 as the first PRC consulate in the United States, after Deng Xiaoping's visit to the United States and the normalization of China–United States relations.
+In an agreement between U.S. President Jimmy Carter and Chinese Vice Premier Bo Yibo, China agreed to accept two U.S. consulates in Guangzhou and Shanghai, while mainland China would open two consulates in Houston and San Francisco.
 The Houston consulate-general was officially opened on November 20, 1979.

-In April 1981, the consulate became the center of a diplomatic incident between Mainland China and the United States as Chinese ballet dancer Li Cunxin was held in the consulate for 21 hours with his newly wed American wife.
+In April 1981, the consulate became the center of a diplomatic incident between mainland China and the United States as Chinese ballet dancer Li Cunxin was held in the consulate for 21 hours with his newly wed American wife.
 Li had intended to defect to the U.S., and in the ensuing incident FBI agents surrounded the consulate with a U.S. delegation led by then Vice President George H. W. Bush successfully negotiating for Li's release.